 Carbon fiber needs very careful handling.

-Tighten a bolt on a carbon part too much and you could crush the fibers and render the component unusable.
-Warranty won’t cover that kind of damage.
+Tighten a bolt-on carbon part too much and you could crush the fibers and render the component unusable.
+The warranty won’t cover that kind of damage.
 Given how much carbon parts cost, we certainly don’t want that!

 It helps you maintain the correct level of tightness while helping you avoid damaging components or leaving them too loose as to be a hazard.
 Neither of which you want to experience when riding along a busy road at 30 miles per hour.